 EnviroSystems holds federal and state registrations to produce and distribute a hard-surface disinfectant product known as EcoTru® (EPA Reg.
 No. 70791-1), which we refer to as EcoTru® Ready to Use or EcoTru® RTU.
-EcoTru® is manufactured using what we believe to be a unique and proprietary chemical-emulsion biocide technology platform which is intended to kill numerous bacteria, fungi, and viruses.
+EcoTru® is manufactured using what we believe to be a unique and proprietary micro-emulsion biocide technology platform which is intended to kill numerous bacteria, fungi, and viruses.
 In addition to being highly effective, EcoTru® combines this effectiveness in a product which has a favorable profile for health and environmental effects.
+We are not producing or selling this product at this time.